-Sixteen-year-old Ethan Couch killed four people with his truck last summer in Tarrant County, Texas.
-Today, a judge announced Couch won’t be serving any jail time.
+Sixteen-year-old Ethan Couch killed four people with his truck in June of 2013 in Tarrant County, Texas.
+On December 12, 2013, a judge announced Couch would not serve any jail time.

 Here’s what you need to know: